liusida/gym-codecraft/README.md

 **Education** is about creating an environment that facilitate whoever in that environment to learn.
 While **Learning** is about organizing the algorithms of an agent to solve novel problems.

-In the context of RL, we can imagine two systems like this:
+In the context of Reinforcement Learning, we can imagine two systems like this:

 <img src="images/env.png" alt="Reinforcement Learning" style="width:500px;" />